Completing Moody's friction diagram in the turbulent transitional regime

-The main diagnostic tool we use to probe the dynamical state of the flow is the turbulent fraction $\gamma(t)$.
-This has become a common diagnostic for transitional flows, where the regions of turbulent flow are identified by, for example, setting a threshold on the local velocity fluctuations and setting $\gamma(t)$ as the ratio of the size of these regions to the total size of the probed region \cite[]{rotta1956experimenteller,mukund2018critical,moxey2010distinct,bottin1998discontinuous}.
-Here we use a new procedure that avoids the ambiguity of a threshold by determining $\gamma(t)$ through the friction factor $f(t) = (2 D \Delta P(t)/\Delta L)/(\rho U(t)^2)$, where $\Delta P(t)$ is the pressure drop over a distance $\Delta L$, $D$ is the pipe diameter, $\rho$ is the density, and $U(t)$ is the instantaneous flow speed.
-We exploit the fact that the friction factor $f(t)$ follows the Blasius (turbulent) friction law even in the transient puffs and slugs \cite[]{cerbus2018laws}.
-When a flow is fully laminar over $\Delta L$, then $f(t) = f_{\rm{lam}} = 64/Re(t)$, the Hagen-Poiseuille friction law.
-If the flow is fully turbulent, then $f(t) = f_{\rm{turb}} = 0.3164 Re(t)^{-1/4}$, the Blasius (turbulent) friction law.
-If the flow is intermittent, the friction factor is given by a weighted average between the two laws \cite[]{cerbus2018laws}: $f(t) = \gamma(t) f_{\rm{turb}} + (1 - \gamma(t)) f_{\rm{lam}}$, where $\gamma(t)$ is the weight.
-This can be rearranged to find the instantaneous $\gamma(t)$ by measuring $f(t)$: $\gamma(t) = (f(t) - f_{\rm{lam}})/(f_{\rm{turb}} - f_{\rm{lam}})$.
-Although this method of determining $\gamma(t)$ avoids the inherent ambiguity of setting a threshold on quantities such as the turbulence intensity \cite[]{moxey2010distinct}, it also allows for values of $\gamma(t) > 1$ if $f(t) > f_{\rm{turb}}$, which can occur in the early stages of the quench before the flow equilibrates.
-(While $f_{\rm{lam}}$ is a strict lower bound for $f(t)$, $f_{\rm{turb}}$ is not a strict upper bound \cite[]{plasting2005friction}.)
-We discuss below how $f(t)$ is determined in both the CPG and CMF pipe experiments.
+While our focus is the Moody diagram, we also probe the state of the flow using the time-dependent turbulent fraction $\gamma(t)$, in particular its value after ensemble-averaging over multiple experiments.
+This has become a common diagnostic for transitional flows, where the regions of turbulent flow are identified by, for example, setting a threshold on the local velocity fluctuations and setting $\gamma(t)$ as the ratio of the size of these regions to the total size of the probed region~\cite{rotta1956experimenteller,mukund2018critical,moxey2010distinct,bottin1998discontinuous}.
+Here we avoid the ambiguity of a threshold by determining $\gamma(t)$ through the friction factor $f(t)$ by rearranging Eq.~(\ref{eq:frictionAverage}),